 Water

 Wildlife use water bodies for a number of reasons including for drinking, bathing, and for finding something to eat.
 Adding some kind of water feature to your property (when you had none before) will most likely get you an immediate increase in the number of wildlife that will visit your property.
-However, you don’t necessarily have to have a body of water on your property to get wildlife as many times they can fulfill their need for water in other ways.
-They might be using water bodies on nearby properties.
-Many animals get most of their water from the things they eat.
+However, you don’t necessarily have to have a body of water on your property to get wildlife, many times they can fulfill their need for water in other ways.
+They might be using water bodies on nearby properties or many animals get most of their water from the things they eat.
 In general, moving water with some aquatic plants will attract more wildlife than standing water with nothing growing in it.

 Learn more about restoring wetlands on your property in Just Add Water